Prologue

 Maybe I can corner Luke in this next bar and see if he’d be up for it?
 All these thoughts remind me of why I never really took to the party lifestyle.
 Once I have an idea in my head, I can’t let go.
 Mixing alcohol and hormones leads straight to trouble.

-There’s a line to get into the Roxbury, but Kristen strides past it, and stops in front of a tall, ripped, black man in a tight, blue T-shirt and dark-blue jeans, sitting on a barstool.
+There’s a line to get into the Roxbury, but Kristen strides past it and stops in front of a tall, ripped Black man in a tight, blue T-shirt and dark blue jeans sitting on a bar stool.

 “Hey, Kevin,” she greets him.